Using PIX4Dcatch to generate a Gaussian Splat model

 What are the requirements to generate a Gaussian Splat model?

-The following conditions are needed to be able to process with Gaussian Splatting:
+The following conditions are needed to process a Gaussian Splatting:

 - Own an active PIX4Dcloud or PIX4Dcloud Advanced license